Wyckoff, New Jersey: Education

 Ramapo High School, located in Franklin Lakes (1,285 students).
 The high school district's nine-member board of education oversees the operation of the district; seats on the board are allocated based on population, with four of the nine seats allocated to Wyckoff.

 The first public school building in the township was a one-room schoolhouse constructed on Wyckoff Avenue in 1869 and used until 1906.
 Prior to 1929, high school students attended Paterson Central High School in Paterson, before the Board of Education voted to send students to Ramsey High School in Ramsey instead.
 Franklin Lakes, Oakland and Wyckoff (FLOW district) approved the creation of a regional high school in 1954 by a vote of 1,060 to 51, with Ramapo High School (in Franklin Lakes) opened in 1957 and Indian Hills High School in 1960.

 Public school students from the township, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 Eastern Christian Middle School (ECMS) is a private Christian school with about 200 students in grades 6–8 that is a part of the Eastern Christian School Association.

 Saint Elizabeth School serves children grades Pre-K–8, with an average of 30 kids in each grade and operates under the supervision of the Roman Catholic Archdiocese of Newark.
 The school was recognized in 2011 with the National Blue Ribbon Award of Excellence by the United States Department of Education.

 Emergency services

 Fire department

 Wyckoff has a fire department that was founded in 1907 and consists of three companies.

 Ambulance and police departments

 Wyckoff has its own volunteer ambulance corps.
 It was established in 1926 and responded to over 1,000 calls in 2014.
 Wyckoff Police Department was established in 1922 and operates on a 24-hour basis.

+In 2016, Wyckoff Chief of Police, Benjamin Fox, was suspended in August after emails condoning racial profiling of black people were publicized.
+Fox later resigned from the department and retired on December 1, in accordance with an agreement amongst township officials.